A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 -

-This arrangement provides a single, neutral administrative core while preserving the autonomy of existing regional capitals.
+This creates a single neutral administrative core while preserving the autonomy of Dublin and Belfast.

-The Administrative Province is grounded in a territory historically associated with multiple traditions rather than with one inherited political narrative.
-Its geography and heritage support its function as a shared constitutional space rather than an extension of either existing jurisdiction.
+The Administrative Province is grounded in a constitutional space historically associated with multiple traditions rather than a single political narrative.
+Its historical references support its role as a shared constitutional centre rather than an extension of either jurisdiction.

 Institutional Representation Framework